patrickrst/nixu-challenge-2019/report/challenges_generated.md

     QVZLSHtmbHpvYnlmX25hcV9haHpvcmVmX25lcl9zaGFfZ2Jf
     Y3lubF9qdmd1fQ==

-The formating of the decoded base64 string assured us that we're almost done.
+The format of the decoded base64 string assured us that we're almost done.
 Using ROT13, a version of the classic Caesar cipher, we recovered the key.